sadishihab/sadishihab/README.md

 # Hi, I'm Md.
 Shihabuddin Sadi 👋

-**AI / RAG Application Developer · DevOps & Cloud Native Engineer · Ex-Samsung R&D**
+**Software Engineer · AI / RAG Application Developer · DevOps & Cloud Native · Ex-Samsung R&D**

 > I build production RAG chatbots and AI agents that ship — multilingual support, grounded retrieval, no hallucinations.
 Backed by 15+ years of software engineering and the cloud infrastructure to keep it all running.